 1. Concentration difference: general oxidation is about 20%; complex oxidation is generally 15% or lower.

-2. The temperature is different: ordinary oxidation is about 18-22 °C, and the temperature can reach 30 °C with additives.
+2. The temperature is different: ordinary oxidation is about 18-22 °C, which can reach 30 °C with additives.
 If the temperature is too high, powder or cracks will quickly appear; complex oxidation is generally below five °C. The lower the temperature, the higher the hardness.

 3. Current/voltage difference: general oxidation current density: 1-1.5A/dm2; complex oxidation: general oxidation voltage ≤ 18V, hard oxidation sometimes as high as 120V.